-Figure 2 .MentorPal Conceptual Flowchart

 Creating the Mentor Database of Video Clips

 Typically a subject was video-taped for at least six sessions, each about three hours long, to cover the entire question set.
 Mixes of all of these topics were used in order to avoid fatigue and tedium.
 Re-recording sessions were held as required.
 These consisted of recording new answers to video clips with technical glitches or to recording answers to common questions that arose during a review of the original clips.
 Follow-up sessions typically lasted for about 60 minutes.
 This was important because it assisted in the creation of a more natural conversational ﬂow.